Gopalkholade/Inventory_management/README.md

-# Inventory_management
+# inventory_management_using_JSON
+Dictionary
-inventory management using python and JSON
+Inventory management using TXT
+Inventory Management is a basic functionality for adding and managing in this various functionalities like sales report and information checking is added